-Note that subwoofers are often used in tandem with audio cross-over which essentially split an audio signal into different bands of frequencies.
-Professional set up will oftentimes only send the low-end frequencies to the subwoofer to avoid sending any extra energy.
+Note that subwoofers are often used in tandem with audio cross-over, which essentially split an audio signal into different bands of frequencies.
+Professional setups will oftentimes only send the low-end frequencies to the subwoofer to avoid sending any extra energy.

 The audio signal is sent to the voice coil via two electrical lead wires (one connected to each end of the coil).
 The audio source creates a circuit with the voice coil.
 As the low-end audio signal is sent to the subwoofer, it causes an alternating current to flow through the conductive coil or wire.